heutelbeck/sapl-policy-engine/sapl-documentation/6_5_CombiningAlgorithm.md

 | `errors abstain`   | `DENY`                            |
 | `errors propagate` | `INDETERMINATE`                   |

-Algorithms where only one policy can contribute a permit vote (`unique-decision`, `first-vote`) cannot encounter transformation uncertainty.
+Algorithms where only one policy can contribute a permit vote (`unique`, `first`) cannot encounter transformation uncertainty.

 ### Vocabulary